imbilalbutt/Train-ticket-reservation-system/README.md

 | `User`          | `/api/users`                     | `GET`, `PUT`, `DELETE`         | `ADMIN`         |
 | DTO conversions | Internal; invoked in controllers | —                              | —               |

-⚠️ Replace with actual paths and HTTP status logic as implemented in your project.

 ---